 Cooling systems that are subject to freezing conditions must also be protected with a permanent type antifreeze.
 Mix the water and antifreeze in the proportion recommended by the supplier for the lowest expected ambient temperature.
 Do not use an antifreeze that contains anti-leak additives.
+The water filter element will trap the additives and possibly become clogged.

-AWARNING Contact with hot coolant can result in serious burns.
-Do not bleed hot, pressurized coolant from a closed cooling system.
+Contact with hot coolant can result in serious burns.
+Do not bleed hot. pressurized coolant from a closed cooling system.